Skip to main content

 If you have already met part of your deductible, you may pay less now than you would have in January.
 Where you are in the year matters as much as the plan itself.

-Before your first session we check your specific plan and tell you what it covers and what your share looks like, so there is no surprise bill after the first visit.
+Before your first session, we recommend calling the member number on your card to confirm what your plan covers and what your share looks like, so there is no surprise bill after the first visit.

 We do not quote a copay sight unseen, because the number on a page is rarely the number on your plan.
-We would rather check yours and tell you the real one.
+We recommend confirming yours with your insurer to get the real one.
 You can also see our full insurance and fees details any time.

 If you would rather not use insurance, you still have options.